Trivivium/devops-2k20/report/REPORT.md

 We ended up using [.NET Core][prog-1] with C# as it was argued that it was the language that most of the group members would be able to write from the start.
-As mentioned a couple of times in previous sections we wanted to focus less on the development of the application and more on setting up the DevOps tools and processing related to it, so chosing a completely new, and thus challenging language wasn't a priority.
+We wanted to focus less on the development of the application and more on setting up the DevOps tools and processing related to it, so chosing a completely new, and thus challenging language wasn't a priority.

 The choice of the C# naturally led us to the usage of the [ASPNET Core][prog-2] web framework.This framework provides us with good documentation on authoring